Installation & Set Up

 Make Inspector available in your application globally

-To be free to add new segments, or interact with the current transaction you need a way to make the Inspector instance available everywhere in your application.
+If you want to use the current Inspector instance inside your code to add contexual information or new segments, you need a way to make the Inspector instance available everywhere in your application.

 Use an IoC container like PHP-DI is a common way to distribute internal services inside an application.
 If your application has one, or implement other similar strategies, you could put the Inspector instance in the registry: